GoTeamEpsilon/OpenEMR-Cloud/README.md

 20. _...
 TODO ...
 Click "Create environment"_

 #### Configure OpenEMR for use
 1. _...
-TODO ... some general install steps to make sure everything is working_
+TODO ... notes about following the online wizard_

+#### Post install security updates
+1. _...
+TODO ... notes about how the user must restart the beanstalk env so that the 09-post-install-file-permission-updates.config triggers_

 ## ▶️ Secure Domain Setup